ngnamtran/Stock/README.md

+# About Project
+THis project applied Self-Organizing Map (SOM) model, providing one more method, a additional method before applying Mean Variance model to conclude the selection of the stocks.
+After applying SOM model, we narrow down from 46 to 36 for average feature of companies from 2018 until now.
+After that, we applied SOM model for quarter data of companies's feature with different dimensions: 5x5 and 7x7.
+The 5x5 grid size results giving 21 companies, and 7x7 size results giving 10 companies.
+We applied Mean Variance for 21 companies annd 10 companies, which can show comapnies that we should invest.
 # Stock
 ### Consumer Discretionery
 #### Home Depot
  Data records in Thoundsands.
-<br>  For Q4 report, take the features of annual report , minus to the sum of features of Q1, Q2, Q3
+<br>  For Q4 report, take the features of annual report, minus to the sum of features of Q1, Q2, Q3
 <br>    Apllied for Net sales/ Net Revenue, Net Income
 <br>   In order to find the Q4 EPS, EPS =  Net Income (net earnings) of Q4 / diluted weighted average common shares
 <br>  Total debt =  short-term debt + Current installments of long-term debt + current operating lease liabilities + long-term debt + long-term operating lease liabilities

 #### Wayfair (W)
  Data records in thousands.
-<br>  For Q4 report, take the features of annual report , minus to the sum of features of Q1, Q2, Q3
+<br>  For Q4 report, take the features of annual report, minus to the sum of features of Q1, Q2, Q3
 <br>    Apllied for Total Net sales/ Net Revenue, Net Income
 <br>   In order to find the Q4 EPS, EPS =  Net Income (net earnings) of Q4 / diluted weighted average common shares
 <br>  Total debt = "long-term debt" + "Operating lease liabilities, net of current"